Education and Schools in Puerto Rico

 Despite the system being based on the American model, the teaching language in public schools is Spanish.
 This may be a deterrent for expats with children who are not familiar with the language.
 English is taught as a second language and is compulsory at all levels.
 Also, parents should be aware that the quality of public schools can vary greatly.
 Schools in rural areas tend to be extremely underresourced.

 Private schools in Puerto Rico

 Expats should be aware that it is illegal for a school to deny admittance based on faith, and therefore being of the denomination is not a requirement for attending a private school in Puerto Rico.
-Students of different denominations are allowed to refrain from taking part in any religious-based activities that the school might entertain.
+Students of different denominations are allowed to refrain from taking part in any religious-based activities at school.

-Homeschooling in Puerto Rico
+International schools in Puerto Rico